The original do-it-yourself travel guide to Europe SM

 10-10 Services

-The "10-10" services are decidedly a great deal.
-My calls to Holland cost 4 cents per minute after a connection fee of 53 cents.
+The "10-10" services are still a pretty good deal, even with price increases in the past few years.
 Tariffs vary between different services.
 You might get a lower connection fee in exchange for a higher per minute fee, something you would want if you make short calls.
 Shop around.
-Some have varying rates during the day for domestic calls, and international rates for different countries can be significantly different.
+Some plans have varying rates during the day for domestic calls.
+International rates for different countries can be significantly different.

 The low cost 10-10 services have made life so much easier.
 You can call Europe for less than the cost of a call to someone only 30 miles away in the USA.
 I have used several of the 10-10 services and change whenever I find a better deal.
+It is very convenient.
 You do not need to subscribe and can stop using one and start using another whenever you wish.
+The bill is included on your regular phone bill.

 Not all 10-10 numbers are available in all parts of the USA.
 Some are restricted to a few states.
 It depends on your local phone company.
 My costs are included on my regular phone bill.